Different Log Styles to Choose for Your Budget and Dream

 Know Your Wood Species

 Then again, these are not the only kinds.
-Oak is famous for its hardwood and natural insect resistance, but should be kiln-dried.
+Oak is famous for its hardwood and natural insect resistance, but it should be kiln-dried.
 It is also among the more expensive woods to choose from.
 Douglas Fir is used for its red and blond coloring and low shrinkage rate, although it must be treated since they are not resistant to decay, insects, or fungus.
 Knowing your log home species is critical to understanding your home’s needs and varying restoration costs.

 Trees from a relatively high altitude are ideal for house logs; they are slow-growing with tight growth rings.
 Tight growth rings produce dense wood, which generally results in less cracking or checking as the log dries.
 You can tell how tight a tree’s rings are by looking at the end, or cross section of a cut log; each circular line or ring depicts one year of growth in the life of the tree.